atomone-hub/atomone/x/feemarket/README.md

 ## Abstract

-The specifications of this document describe the AtomOne implementation of the `x/feemarket` module.
+This document describes the specifications of the AtomOne implementation of the `x/feemarket` module.
 This module is a fork of the [`skip-mev/feemarket`](https://github.com/skip-mev/feemarket) module (more specifically, of the [`sdk-47`](https://github.com/skip-mev/feemarket/tree/sdk-47)